As I drove down a forest road in central Minnesota the other day, a flash of orange in the woods caught my attention.

 In the Kitchen

 Do they really taste like chicken?
 If you’re not too critical, yes.
 The texture can be like cooked chicken as well.
-If you’re looking for something identical to actual chicken, you’ll be disappointed.
+If you want something identical to actual chicken, you’ll be disappointed.
 Believe it or not, some people get downright bent out of shape over this.

 So, why would anyone claim it “tastes like chicken”?
 Think of it this way: wine tastes like wine, but can be described as “earthy” or “fruity” or any number of things.
-Nobody throws a fit and stomps out of the room if a wine with “citrus overtones” doesn’t taste like orange juice.
+Nobody throws a fit if a wine with “citrus overtones” doesn’t taste like orange juice.
 I can’t help but think that some people have not one scrap of imagination, and that’s not likely to change.
 So let’s just agree to appreciate it in our own ways, okay?

 With a basic preparation, they’ll be good to go into lots of things.
 First, cut it into longitudinal strips (from stem to outer edge).
 Next, put them into a heated pan and toss them around for a few minutes to rid them of excess water.
 Then add some butter to finish them off.
 I like to see them develop a slight color change (darker), then I remove them from the heat.